opset/openset/docs/osl/language_reference.md

 #### session_count

-returns the number of sessions in a persons row set.
+returns the number of sessions in a customers row set.

 ```ruby
 if session_count > 5: